miman/docker-local-ai/crewai/TestCrewAiPrj/README.md

 Start by installing all python dependecies by running:

 ```
-./install_dependencies.sh
+pip install -r requirements.txt
 ```

-You only need to do this once.
+This is done automatically when the devcontainer is started, but if this needs to be done if you run it outside the devcontainer (You only need to do this once).

 # Demo project - vehicle_crew

-There is a demo project in the ***vehicle_crew*** folder that you can test out before doing your own projects
+There is a demo project in the **_vehicle_crew_** folder that you can test out before doing your own projects

 This project demonstrates how a CrewAi project is setup including the use of using created tools.